tumri/Newzer/README.md

 User/author avatars are handled through Gravatar but may be replaced with a private avatar system in the future.

+Each user/author has the ability to post fully formatted articles using CKEditor.

 Images/attachments from articles are stored in Amazon S3.
 File storage is handled by CarrierWave and Fog because Paperclip+AWS-SDK were buggy when used with CKEditor.

-Each user/author has the ability to post fully formatted articles and an admin/editor-in-chief is able to approve articles to be shown on the main page feed.
-Tags will be used to filter for relevant articles.
+An admin/editor-in-chief is able to approve articles to be shown on the featured article feed.

+Each article is tagged under a category.
+Users are able to go to a category page, select a category, and view articles from that category.